-UCC, Campus Engage and Science Foundation Ireland have come together to offer higher education staff a 3 hour workshop on how to incorporate accredited community based learning and research process into any curriculum.
+UL Engage, Campus Engage and Science Foundation Ireland have come together to offer higher education staff and community organisations a 3 hour workshop on how to incorporate accredited community based learning and research process into any curriculum.

 Community-based learning is a form of experiential education with a community/public engagement underpinning.
 Students gain academic credit for a project or piece of research they derive from engaging and reflecting on a learning experience in partnership with a community-based organisation.
 This allows students to explore ‘real life’ problem solving, their future role as a professional, and how they can contribute to address Irish, EU and international social challenges.

 This kickstart workshop is delivered by expert practitioners in collaboration with community partners including Age Action Ireland, Enable Ireland, the Centre for Universal Design, Saint John of Gods and others.
 Case studies of successful Irish student's projects covering everything from client-led web apps for children with disabilities; to new product development for older people and road safety will be showcased as part of this programme.

 *Please note this event is open to a number of Irish universities with very limited places so book online now!

 Lunch will be provided for all attendees after the workshop.

 Target audience: academic staff from social, life, and natural sciences; humanities, engineering & technology; management, and community partners.